quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 intended to support (e.g., QUIC, HTTP/3), can use the full range of uint64 values.

-As such, to support situations where I-JSON is in use, seralizers MAY encode uint64 values using JSON strings. qlog parsers, therefore, SHOULD support parsing of uint64 values from JSON strings or JSON numbers unless there is out-of-band information indicating that neither the serializer nor parser are constrained by
+As such, to support situations where I-JSON is in use, serializers MAY encode uint64 values using JSON strings. qlog parsers, therefore, SHOULD support parsing of uint64 values from JSON strings or JSON numbers unless there is out-of-band information indicating that neither the serializer nor parser are constrained by